Subscribe to our mailing list

 WHAT'S INSIDE OF OUR HAIR + SCALP TREATMENT

-EXTRA VIRGIN COCONUT OIL: Due to its antibacterial properties, Coconut Oil, is wonderful for conditioning and soothing scalp conditions such as dandruff, dry scalp, cradle cap and helps to ward off folliculitis, which is an infection of the hair follicles.
-With its antifungal properties, Coconut Oil helps to ward off infections such as ringworm of the scalp.
+SUNFLOWER OIL: Due to its antibacterial properties, Sunflower Oil, is wonderful for conditioning and soothing scalp conditions such as dandruff, dry scalp, cradle cap and helps to ward off folliculitis, which is an infection of the hair follicles.
+With its antifungal properties, Sunflower Oil, especially combined with Castor Oil helps to ward off infections such as ringworm of the scalp.

-OLIVE OIL: Due to its high levels of Oleic acid, Olive Oil is wonderful for combating dry hair and skin.
+HERBAL OIL BLEND: Due to its high levels of Oleic acid, Our Herbal Oil blend is wonderful for combating dry hair and skin.
 The fatty acids in olive oil coats the shaft of the hair helping to keep it healthy and protected.

 HEMPSEED OIL: High in omega fatty acids and proteins, hempseed oil is a wonderful oil for all hair and skin types.
 Hempseed oil contains fatty acids which act as emollients, aiding in preventing water and moisture from escaping the hair.